-Used to be the capital of the Nguyen Dynasty, Hue is considered as one of the cities having the oldest history and most distinctive culture in Vietnam.
+Used to be the capital of the Nguyen Dynasty, Hue is considered one of the cities having the oldest history and most distinctive culture in Vietnam.
 There are many sights of the ancient monuments, especially royal tombs that have attracted tourists from all over the world.
-There are 7 tombs in a total of the emperors of the Nguyen Dynasty scattering along the Perfume River.
-If you are already in Hue City and still do not know where to visit, here are top Hue royal tombs to help you out.
+There is a total of 7 tombs of the emperors of the Nguyen Dynasty scattered along the Perfume River.
+If you are already in Hue City and still do not know where to visit, here are the top Hue royal tombs to help you out.

 Table Of Contents